RHEnVision/provisioning-backend/docs/dev-environment.md

 * Make sure to select the correct Go version in Preferences - Go - GOROOT.
 * You need to set `goimports` import sort style in Preferences - Editor - Code Style - Go, otherwise our CI job (and your `make fmt` target) will complain about it all the time.
 * GoLand comes with batteries included, no other changes or plugins are needed.
+* Make sure to use the correct version of Go and utilities from the `bin` project subdirectory.

 **VSCode** recommended settings:

 * Install the official Go language plugin and HTTP Client plugin.
 * For the HTTP plugin to work with the provided [HTTP files](../scripts/rest_examples), open up the user settings JSON file and enter the snippet from below (copy variables from `http-client.env.json`).
+* Make sure to use the correct version of Go and utilities from the `bin` project subdirectory.

 ```json
 {